 4. Sunflower or safflower oil for palm oil

 Cooking oils are tricky, most have drawbacks.
 Olive oil takes loads of water; canola and soybean crops are predominantly GMO; coconut trees produce less as they age, meaning more farmland will be needed as demand for coconut oil continues to rise.
 But of all, palm oil is perhaps the most offensive as its production is responsible for relentless deforestation of Indonesian and Malaysian rainforests, which is driving orangutans to extinction and threatening many other species.
 We can't let our consumption of palm oil be the end of orangutans, we just can't.
 The best bets for cooking oil are likely from sunflower and safflower crops, which are generally GMO–free and not especially water-hungry.
 And they don't kill orangutans.

 To help in this endeavor, see 25 sneaky names for palm oil.

 5. Legumes for meat (at least) once a week

 The world is not going to transition to a plant-based diet overnight, but if everyone in the U.S. just skipped meat or cheese one day a week for a year it would be the equivalent of taking 7.6 million cars off the road.
-Meanwhile, mixing legumes with a grain creates a complete protein comparable to meat and is healthier for your body as well, so break out the beans and lentils.

 Read more on the topic in Study reveals tremendous benefits of eating less meat